-COMM 110 Mass Communication 3 hours
+COMM 110 Mass Communication

 A critical survey of the role played by mass communication in shaping culture.
 Individual media institutions are examined in terms of the information they distribute, the entertainment they provide, and the influence they bring.
-Special attention is given to the audience/medium relationship and to improving students' media literacy.
+Attention is given to the audience/medium relationship and to improving students' media literacy.